openfaas/openfaas.github.io/_posts/2021-10-05-migrating-derek-from-docker-swarm.md

 ---

 It was time to migrate our GitHub bot from Docker Swarm to faasd.
-Here's how and why we did it including Terraform that you can try out for yourself and some credit for bare-metal cloud.
+Here's how and why we did it including the Terraform we used that you can try out for yourself.
+There's also some credit that you can use to try out the bare-metal from Equinix Metal cloud where we host Derek.

 ## Introduction

 The story of OpenFaaS goes back to 2016 when I was learning more about serverless functions.
-I cut my teeth on AWS Lambda by writing functions for different Alexa skills, but something didn't feel right.
+I cut my teeth on AWS Lambda by writing functions for different [Alexa skills](https://www.amazon.com/alexa-skills/), but something didn't feel right.
 I wanted to be able to run functions in containers on my own hardware and with Lambda that option just wasn't available.
 I felt locked-in and restricted by the limits, zip files and general workflow of the platform.

 What did I do about it?
 I went about creating a prototype that eventually became OpenFaaS.
 I knew that it needed to be open source and that community contributions were important, but I quickly found myself having to explain the same things over and over again.

-That's the moment that Derek was born.
+> That was the moment I realised I needed to create Derek.
+He has a human name so that he's more relatable.

 ![An example of Derek's governance feature for the DCO](https://user-images.githubusercontent.com/6358735/29704343-542a36da-8971-11e7-871e-da30c8e86cae.png)